codematrix/agentic-ai-design-patterns/readme.md

 We provided a sample **.env.readme** file.
 Please copy and create your own **.env** file and update the values using your API keys.
 If you use different model providers, then make sure to update agents used in the examples.
-If you not using **logfire**, you can exclude those key/value pairs.
+If you're not using **logfire**, you can exclude those key/value pairs.

 ## Contributing